EU AI Act

 The AI Act establishes new institutions:

-• an AI Board comprising representatives of EU member states (advised by an advisory forum of companies, academics and NGOs).
+• an AI Board comprising representatives of EU member states (advised by an advisory forum of companies, academics and NGOs), which is meeting for the first time in September 2024.

 Each EU member state must appoint one or more national authorities with responsibility for implementation of the AI Act and associated market surveillance.